 The 600-ohms audio output is useful for tying the Informer-IP and Informer-PA into existing public address (PA) systems or other externally amplified speaker systems.
-The I-IPSIU audio output is used to interface radio systems.
+The I-IPSIU audio output can be used to interface to a radio system.
 An adjustable balanced audio output is available at pins 1 and 2 of the output connector.
 The output level is adjustable via a potentiometer located near the output connector on the inside of the unit.
 See the Informer's Installation Manual for parts locations.
-Use of Selectone speakers with E-300CK can extend the range of an Informer-IP speaker.
+The use of Selectone® speakers with E-300CK can extend the range of an Informer-IP speaker.